chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 Now, use the "type of holiday" attribute to determine the color of nodes.
 Use style, fill-color, and a discrete mapping.
 You will have to manually select a color for each of the three types of holidays.

 ## 2.2.
-Create a new network
+Create a new network in a CSV file

-Now, create a network on your own.
+Now, create a network on your own in a CSV file.
 Include at least 10 nodes, and at least one attribute per node.
 Be creative (but tasteful).
 For instance, you can create a social network of friends, a network of characters in a movie, TV series, or novel, a network of musicians and music bands, or sportsmen/sportswomen and teams, or anything you find interesting.

 ## 2.3.
 Creating inside the application